particle-iot/docs/src/content/reference/firmware.md

 ```

 #### loop()
 After creating a setup() function, which initializes and sets the initial values, the loop() function does precisely what its name suggests, and loops consecutively, allowing your program to change and respond.
 Use it to actively control the device.
+A return may be used to exit the loop() before it completely finishes.

 ```C++
 // EXAMPLE USAGE